The missing platform

 Architectures

-Apps are packaged in .orb format and cryptographically verified before installation.
+Apps are packaged in .orb format and cryptographically verified before installation or update.

 Talk to your device like an API